Introduction

 - Discounted Fees for Early or Large LPs

-- E.g., 1% management fees for first-close LPs committing $2M+.
-Discounted fees/carry upon signed/wired commitment to future funds.
+- For example, 1% management fees for first-close LPs committing $2M+.

 - These are often granted when the LP is strategic, anchoring a close, or playing an outsized role in fundraising momentum.